rodriguesarrais/rodriguesarrais/README.md

 ## About me

 I am a software developer with a passion for technology and a constant drive to learn.
-Currently, I am honing my software development skills by applying practical knowledge in TypeScript, with React, as well as backend services with Node.js, acting as a full-stack developer.
+Currently, I am honing my software development skills by applying practical knowledge in TypeScript, with React and React Native as frontends, as well as backend services with Node.js, acting as a full-stack developer.
 I have a knack for some low-level programming topics too, such as game development and computer graphics simulations.
 In these topics, i try to implement most of my code myself, as a way to learn more and keep my programming/architectural skills sharp.
 I love coding!

 ## TL;DR
 I'm: